alla4300/browserBlog/pages/about.md

 A UX designer with the goal of bringing your vision to life.
 How?
 By asking the right questions to understand the problem and engage in design thinking to solve that problem.

+## Experience
+I am currently studying at Wilfrid Laurier University.
+I have attained a number of skills through the UX Program.
+I have taken part in numerous projects that range from Modernizing the Humanities page on the Laurier website to creating a DIY projector that projects smart phone screens.
+I am currently learning how to code in HTML, CSS and Javascript.
+I am in my second year and hope to gain a moderate understanding of these coding languages.